 - Understand the concepts of inter and intra rater reliability and how to maximize and assess these important indicators.

-- Understand how to maximize and assess the validity of the assessment or development center.
+- Understand how to maximize and assess the validity of the assessment or development centre.

-- Understand international best practice in assessment and development centers and agree to abide by these standards.
+- Understand international best practice in assessment and development centres and agree to abide by these standards.

-- Have a developing* competence in the design and logistics of assessment and development centers.
+- Have a developing* competence in the design and logistics of assessment and development centres.

-- Have a developing* competence as an assessor or observer at an assessment and/or development center.
+- Have a developing* competence as an assessor or observer at an assessment and/or development centre.

 *It is not expected that the delegate will be fully competent immediately following the course as this will take some practice.
 However, our style of experiential training does give delegates a head start in developing competence in the subject matter.